The Co-operative Bank and Platform mortgage customer ratings

 Mortgages for new customers are only available from The Co-operative Bank’s ‘Platform’ brand if you use a mortgage adviser.

-The average interest rate of a two-year fixed-rate deal from Platform was 1.91% in July, compared to the industry average of 2.81%.
+The average interest rate of a two-year fixed-rate deal from Platform was 1.75% in September 2019, well below the industry average of 2.77%.

 Tracker mortgages from Platform had a collar - a minimum interest rate.
-This means that even if the base rate falls below this minimum rate, your interest won’t.
+This means that even if the base rate falls below this minimum, your interest won’t.

-The collar on all of Platform’s tracker mortgages in July was the same as the initial interest rate, meaning that customers' interest payments may go up in line with the base rate but they will never dip below the initial rate.
+The collar on all of Platform’s tracker mortgages in September 2019 was the same as the initial interest rate.
+This means that customers' interest payments may go up in line with the base rate, but they will never dip below the initial rate.

 How much could I borrow from Platform?